Professor Challenger: Fictional character biography

-In July 1908 Malone joined Challenger, the 66 year-old Mr Summerlee (c.1842-1925), Professor of Comparative Anatomy, and the explorer and mountaineer Lord John Roxton, third son of the Duke of Pomfret and then in his mid-forties, on an expedition to the Amazon Basin, where Challenger claimed to have observed creatures from the Jurassic Age two years previously.
-On reaching the mouth of the Amazon River in Pará state the expedition hired local guides and servants Mojo, José, Fernando, Gomez, Manuel and Zambo.
-From Manaus the expedition continued up-river to reach an unnamed tributary, which they followed by canoe until by late August the explorers arrived in the Guiana Highlands and the great table-top mountain (tepui) that was The Lost World.
-The expedition camped at the foot of the basalt cliffs of the tepui, which they named Maple White Land in honour of the plateau’s discoverer some four years earlier.
-The isolated plateau was home to numerous prehistoric animals, previously known only from the fossil record, including pterodactyls, allosaurids, iguanodon and an early species of hominid.
-A group of indigenous people also occupied the plateau and the explorers aided them to subjugate the predatory ‘ape-men’.
-The expedition returned to London, bringing with them diamonds worth £200,000.
-Professors Challenger and Summerlee presented their findings to the Zoological Institute on 7 November 1908 at the Queen’s Hall, Regent Street, London.
-They claimed to have discovered over 150 new species, some dating from the Early Jurassic.
+In July 1908, Malone joins Challenger, the 66-year-old Mr Summerlee (c.
+1842–1925), Professor of Comparative Anatomy, and the explorer and mountaineer Lord John Roxton, third son of the Duke of Pomfret and then in his mid-forties, on an expedition to the Amazon Basin, where Challenger claims to have observed creatures from prehistory two years previously.
+On reaching the mouth of the Amazon River in Pará state, the expedition hires local guides and servants Mojo, José, Fernando, Gomez, Manuel and Zambo.
+From Manaus the expedition continues up-river to reach an unnamed tributary, which they follow by canoe until by late August the explorers arrive in the Guiana Highlands and the great plateau that is the Lost World.
+The expedition camps at the foot of the basalt cliffs of the mountain, which they name Maple White Land in honour of the plateau’s discoverer some four years earlier.
+The isolated plateau is home to numerous prehistoric animals, previously known only from the fossil record, including dinosaurs, pterosaurs, sauropterygians, Cenozoic megafauna, ichthyopterygians, and an early species of hominid.
+A group of indigenous people also occupy the plateau, and the explorers aid them to subjugate the predatory 'ape-men'.
+The expedition returns to London, bringing with them diamonds worth £200,000.
+Professors Challenger and Summerlee present their findings to the Zoological Institute on 7 November 1908 at the Queen's Hall, Regent Street, London.
+They claim to have discovered over 150 new species.

-Three years later the friends re-assembled in Challenger’s Sussex home to witness The Poison Belt incident of 27 to 28 August 1911.
-Challenger interpreted a shift in Fraunhofer’s light diffraction lines to predict that the Earth was passing through a deadly interstellar cloud of ether.
-By breathing oxygen from cylinders brought to the house earlier Challenger, his wife and friends avoided falling into catalepsy over the several hours the event lasted.
-It appeared as though all animal life on the planet had expired but within 28 hours all had recovered.
+Three years later, the friends re-assemble in Challenger’s Sussex home to witness The Poison Belt incident of 27 to 28 August 1911.
+Challenger interprets a shift in Fraunhofer's light diffraction lines to predict that the Earth is passing through a deadly interstellar cloud of ether.
+By breathing oxygen from cylinders brought to the house earlier, Challenger, his wife and friends avoid falling into catalepsy over the several hours the event lasted.
+It appears as though all animal life on the planet expired but within 28 hours all recovered.